quanghia24/my_SSPS/README.md

 The system is managed by the Student Printing Service Officer (SPSO).
 They are responsible for configuring the system, managing the printers and viewing the statistics and performance of the HCMUT_SSPS.
 SPSO can also view users' printing history.

+The service is now online and you can have a try on it.

 ## Technology Stack
 - Front-end: ReactJS, Bootstrap, Tailwinds and other additional libraries provided by npm.
 - Back-end: Django.